-4.2.7 Boat operations shall be in accordance with the ICRAN MAR 3, the boat operations standard currently being developed by the ICRAN MAR Standards and Code Taskforce.
+4.2.6.
+Boat operations shall be in accordance with ICRAN MAR 3 - Standard Requirements for Recreational Boat Operations in the Mesoamerican Reef System.

-4.3 Operational safety practices and emergency equipment
+4.3.
+Operational safety practices and emergency equipment

-4.3.1 The marine recreation provider shall develop a written emergency management procedure for each service offered.
+4.3.1.
+The marine recreation provider shall develop a written emergency management procedure for each service offered.
 The procedures shall identify and define actions to mitigate existing and potential hazards and risks to clients and staff, and how to respond to emergencies including:

-- (a) rescue procedures for underwater, in-water, and surface emergencies;
+- a) rescue procedures for underwater, in-water, and surface emergencies;

-- (b) snorkeler recall procedures; and
+- b) snorkeler recall procedures; and

-- (c) evacuation procedures;
+- c) evacuation procedures;